sampsyo/cs6120/content/blog/2019-12-13-futil-fsm/index.md

 ## Hardest Parts

+1. FuTIL is implemented with [Rust](<https://www.rust-lang.org/>), so we spent some time to get familiar with the language.
-1. The design of FSM representation changes multiple times.
+2. The design of FSM representation changes multiple times.
 Because the state should be store as pointer and then modified when we add transition and outputs to it.
-2.
+3.

 ## Evaluation